linagora/linagora.esn.oidc/README.md

 "modules": [
   "linagora.esn.core.webserver",
   "linagora.esn.core.wsserver",
-  "linagora.esn.seed"
+  "linagora.esn.oidc"
 ],
 ```

+## Configure

+The module needs configuration to reach the OIDC provider correctly.
+This must be defined with the configuration service as described in http://docs.open-paas.org/apis/auth/oidc/#configuration.

 ## Run

 Once installed, you can start OpenPaaS ESN as usual.
-The **awesome module** is available in the application grid menu.
+When the user needs to log in, he will be redirected to the OIDC login page.